ibraheemdev/ibraheemca/content/posts/2020-07-23-simple-and-reusable-struct-validations-in-golang.md

 Using a library with struct tags comes with its own pros and cons.
 The [go-playground validator](https://github.com/go-playground/validator) package for example, is not that easy to customize.
 For simpler applications that do not want to add an additional dependency, or more complex applications who need flexibility, it is often easier to roll your own.

-Probably the best validation framework is ActiveRecord::Validations, a module provided by Ruby on Rails.
+Probably the best validation framework is `ActiveRecord::Validations`, a module provided by Ruby on Rails.
 ActiveRecord allows you to write validation methods on a model, which are automatically run after every database transaction:

 ```ruby
 class User < ApplicationRecord